-The following list provides detailed information on each type of volunteer opportunity at Regional Hospice and Palliative Care.
+The following list provides detailed information on each type of volunteer opportunity at Regional Hospice.
 Professional training is provided for all volunteers working with patients and families.

 Family Support Volunteers offer support and companionship for patients and their families in their home, assisted living residence or skilled nursing facility.